FABRK/FAB/ManualFABToken/README.md

 ## Migrate to Ethereum mainnet
     cd FAB
     docker build -t token ManualFABToken && docker run --network="host" -it token truffle migrate --network=mainnet

+Write down the Token contract address, Migration contract address and the address of the owner ("account").
+Feel free to copy the entire output.
+Before closing the terminal shell, search the token contract address at etherscan and verify that it exists and that the number of coins is correct.
+You can verify the Rinkeby migration by searching the token contract address at https://rinkeby.etherscan.io/.
+When the migrations are complete, 55B FAB should be sitting in owner address (belonging to the mnemonic in .testnet_secret/.mainnet_secret files).